GetTerminus/terminus-ui/terminus-ui/table/src/table.component.md

 <tr ts-row *tsRowDef="let row; columns: ['userName', 'age']"></tr>
 ```

 > NOTE: `ts-header-row` & `ts-row` can both be used as a component selector or an attribute selector.
-We _highly_ encourage the attribute
+Attribute usage is _highly_ encouraged
-> usage as it is more accessible and has better support for items such as multiple sticky headers etc.
+> as it is more accessible and has better support for items such as multiple sticky headers etc.

 The table component provides an array of column names built from the array of `TsColumn` definitions passed to the table.
 You can use this
-reference for the rows rather than defining two different arrays:
+ reference for the rows rather than defining two seperate arrays:

 ```html
 <table